CharlesCara/DatastreamDSWS2R/README.md

     require(devtools)
     install_github(“CharlesCara/DatastreamDSWS2R”)

+Your Thomson Reuters Datastream username and password are best stored in environment variables by adding to your .Renviron file the following lines.
+This approach makes DatastreamDSWS2R able to be run securely in Docker containers by passing the credentials into the container at runtime.

+    DatastreamUsername=YOURUSERNAME
+    DatastreamPassword=YOURPASSWORD

-Your Thomson Reuters Datastream username and password need to be saved in options().
-We suggest you add these lines to your .RProfile file:
+For backwards compatibility we have retained the ability to put credentials into options().
+In this scenario you would add these lines to your .RProfile file:

     options(Datastream.Username = "YOURUSERNAME")
     options(Datastream.Password = "YOURPASSWORD")

-A typical request would be for a snapshot request:
+Once set up a typical request would be for a snapshot request:

      mydsws <- dsws$new()
      myData <- mydsws$snapshotRequest(instrument = c("ABF","RIO","WPP"),